Police search for van that killed one, injured three at Dutch concert

-AMSTERDAM (Reuters) - A bus struck four people at a Dutch concert in the early hours of Monday morning, killing one and injuring three, hours after R&B artist Bruno Mars had performed, police said.
+AMSTERDAM (Reuters) - A van struck four people at a Dutch concert in the early hours of Monday morning, killing one and injuring three, hours after R&B artist Bruno Mars had performed, police said.

-A police statement said the bus drove away from the scene and is being sought.
+A police statement said the vehicle drove away from the scene and is being sought.
 Other media reports described the vehicle as a small white bus.

 The incident took place at the “PinkPop” concert, a popular festival being held in Limburg province in the south of the Netherlands.